amzn/style-dictionary/docs/formats.md

 Formatters are functions and created easily with most templating engines.
 Formats can be built using templates if there is a lot of boilerplate code to insert (e.g. ObjectiveC files).
 If the output consists of only the values (e.g. a flat SCSS variables file), writing a formatter function directly may be easier.

-Any templating language can work as there is a node module for it.
+Any templating language can work as long as there is a node module for it.
 All you need to do is register a format that calls your template and returns a string.

 Here is a quick example for Lodash.